enovinpour/CloneAndPush/README.md

 Read me baby one more time!

-I am showing jai how this works!!!
+I am showing jai how this works!!! lets do it one more time!!